 She never again ventures outside her studio, with the only backgrounds now added from a neutral screen, digital manipulation, or her own creation.
 Of course, this only brings her closer to Hollywood and TV.
 She starts working larger and in full color, as with the four-foot Centerfolds, commissioned for Artforum.
 There again she enacts anxieties as much as temptations, and there again the alternative roles in series can seem instead the fluid movement of a single actor.
 As one turns one's head, she could be writhing like the dancers in an early Robert Longo, a classmate at art school in Buffalo and a boyfriend who himself was borrowing from a film.
 Not just the construction of gender places her with the "Pictures generation."

 Her self-transformations have to leave one looking for affinities and influences.
 Like Diane Arbus, she worked for fashion magazines and shows the strangeness of Manhattan streets, but without the freakishness.
 Like Bruce Nauman or Hannah Wilke, she performs boldly while abusing herself, but in character and in fear.
 Like Lynda Benglis or Hans Bellmer, she mixes up bad girls with prosthetics, but with no actual nudity even as a centerfold.
 Like Sherrie Levine and Laurie Simmons, she questions male assumptions about women, but with herself on the line.
-Like Paul McCarthy or Mike Kelley, she plays the clown, but while accepting the consequences.
+Like Paul McCarthy, Mike Kelley, and his Baby IKKI, she plays the clown, but while accepting the consequences.

 Still, she is always fighting back.
 She has marveled that people keep remembering those movies she made up, and she seems to spend the 1980s doing her best to disabuse them.
 The growing exaggeration is part of that, and so is the way that each series starts over—or is it?
 Maybe posing as a woman, she seems to say, is always about re-creation.
 The nasty series do not quite remove the temptations either.
 One can take comfort in finding her lying at the very top of the frame or merely reflected in sunglasses.